 How can I assist older adults to build their balance?

-The most effective falls prevention exercises consist of challenging and progressive balance and strength exercises intended to slowly improve balance over time.
 It is important to assess an older adult’s current capabilities before prescribing a balance exercise program.
 This assessment can help to identify the most suitable exercises and can be used to measure improvements in balance over time.

 Click here to view and download validated balance assessment tools such as the; timed up and go (tug) test, the 4-stage balance test and the 30-second chair stand test.